freeradical13/freeradical13.github.io/index.md

 For example, a medium-sized E. coli cell has about [35 billion atoms][atoms in e coli] and a human body has about [10<sup>27</sup> atoms][atoms in human body].

-#### Membranes

-Membranes are selectively permeable, generally only allowing small or nonpolar molecules through.
-This is due to the hydrophobic fatty acids on the inside of the membrane.

-Facilitated diffusion of other molecules into the cell includes ion channels which create electrochemical graients that let in cations since the cytoplasm is negatively charged.

-In [active transport][], membrane transport proteins called ATPase pumps use energy to change a membrane protein's conformation so that molecules can be moved up their concentration gradients.

-Endocytosis occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
-Exocytosis occurs when a vesicle merges with the membrane and then the material is pushed into the extracellular space.

 #### Metabolism

 Metabolism is the sum of all chemical reactions that take place in an organism.
 Catabolism breaks down bonds in organic molecules to harvest energy.
 Anabolism synthesizes organic molecules using energy (substances are bonded and heat is released).